Raffaella Carrà: 2000s: between Spain and Italy

-2010s: Sporadic appearances
+2010s: sporadic appearances

 In 2010 she duetted with Renato Zero on the song Triangolo from his album Sei Zero.
 The two also shared the stage at Zero's concert, on 5 October of the same year.

 In 2011, after 13 years of absence, Italy returned to participate in the Eurovision Song Contest, and Rai chose Carrà to host and comment from Italy on the final night of the event, as well as present the votes awarded by the jury and televoting.
 In the summer of 2011 French DJ Bob Sinclar remixed her classic song A far l'amore comincia tu, which was retitled Far l'amore.
 This remix was later included by Paolo Sorrentino in the soundtrack of his Academy awarded film The Great Beauty.

 Later, together with Neri Marcorè, she starred in various TIM commercials, playing Queen Isabella I of Castile.
-In October 2011, for the fourth consecutive year, she was once again the producer of the Rai 3 television program Il Gran Concerto, hosted by Alessandro Greco.
+In October 2011, for the fourth consecutive year, she was once again the producer of the Rai 3 television programme Il Gran Concerto, hosted by Alessandro Greco.

 In June 2012 she participated in the Concerto per l'Emilia in support of the people affected by the earthquake of 20 and 29 May 2012, in which she sang one of her hits, Rumore.

 In January 2013, Carrà was meant to return, after ten years, to host the Saturday night show on Rai 1, but the programme, provisionally titled Auditorium was later cancelled.
-In February 2013 she became one of the coaches, along with Noemi, Piero Pelù and Riccardo Cocciante, in the program The Voice of Italy on Rai 2.
+In February 2013 she became one of the coaches, along with Noemi, Piero Pelù and Riccardo Cocciante, in the programme The Voice of Italy on Rai 2.

 On 16 July 2013 she released the dance single Replay, which was followed up by the album Replay (The Album).
 The album was released on 19 November 2013, along with the second single Cha Cha Ciao, seventeen years after her previous studio album.